top of page

 • Can this run in a public tool?

-• Must it operate inside a secure enterprise environment?
+• Must it operate inside an approved enterprise platform?

 • Are there regulatory or compliance constraints?